rengler33/dotfiles/README.md

 I'm running Windows 10, using WSL2 with Ubuntu for development.

 I prefer to use Docker Desktop and configure Pycharm to use that as a remote interpreter.
 I also develop with VS Code in a similar way.

 Project files are kept inside a WSL2 folder location.

+Copy the items in the C/ folder manually to the Windows system.

 Inspired by https://github.com/nickjj/dotfiles